ealipio/react-nextjs/README.md

 site deployed: https://hello-next.eisson.now.sh/

-to deploy just made changes or add new features and then run
+to deploy in next.js server just made changes or add new features and then run

 ```bash
 npm run build